 - Healthy eating is very important after surgery.
 You need nutrients from food to heal your incision.
 It is important to tell your dietitian if you follow a special eating plan (like for diabetes, heart health, or kidney health). - After surgery, it is very important to eat enough every day.
 Your appetite may be low.
 If this happens, the dietitian will work with you to make changes to your meals.
 Your support persons can bring in your favourite foods from home.
 You may find that your appetite comes back quickly when you are getting out of bed and moving around.

 What are your questions?
-Please ask a member of your health care team.
+Please ask.
 We are here to help you.

 How do I position myself?

 Lying in bed